Gift Icon

 Economical Implications of The Motor Carrier Act of 1980

-What is the Economical Implications of The Motor Carrier Act of 1980?
+What are the economic implications of The Motor Carrier Act of 1980?

 Jimmy Carter signed the Motor Carrier Act of 1980 into legislation on July 1st, 1980.
-The objective of the act was to remove government restrictions and red tape in the trucking industry, “reduce unnecessary regulation by the Federal government” as the act states (Carter 1980) (Motor Carrier Act of 1980).
-The act would come to reform the trucking industry and remove what many considered wasteful and anti-competitive regulation.
+The act's objective was to remove government restrictions and red tape in the trucking industry and “reduce unnecessary regulation by the Federal government,” as the act states (Carter 1980) (Motor Carrier Act of 1980).
+The act would reform the trucking industry and remove what many considered wasteful and anti-competitive regulation.
 It would lead to changes in the shipping marketplace and contribute to the American economy.

 Previous Red Tape in The Industry.

-In 1935 truckers were brought under the control of the Interstate Commerce Commission (ICC) after lobbying from railroads, the ICC, and regulators.
-In a different Motor Carrier Act in 1935, truckers were required to have a "certificate of public convenience and necessity" in order to operate.
-Truckers were to receive one if they were a trucker prior to 1935, although it was hard to prove for many.
+In 1935, truckers were brought under the control of the Interstate Commerce Commission (ICC) after lobbying from railroads, the ICC, and regulators.
+In a different Motor Carrier Act in 1935, truckers were required to have a "certificate of public convenience and necessity" to operate.
+Truckers were to receive one if they were truckers before 1935, although it was hard to prove for many.
 Newer companies especially had a difficult time obtaining one (Moore 1995).

-All rates were required to be filed with the ICC thirty days prior to when they were to become effective.
-Competitors were allowed to look at filed rates and bring up issues questioning their legality.
+All rates must be filed with the ICC thirty days before they become effective.
+Competitors could look at filed rates and bring up issues questioning their legality.
 This caused many problems between the competitors.
-From the 1940’s and on, it was very hard to expand or create a new service.
-The ICC determined current-trucking companies should be given authority over new ones.
-The next best option was to purchase a route from an existing trucking company, which sometimes went for hundreds of thousands of dollars.
-This was a very real barrier to entry and a strong anti-trust aspect to the trucking industry.
+From the 1940’s and on, it was tough to expand or create a new service.
+The ICC determined that current trucking companies should be given authority over new ones.
+The next best option was purchasing a route from an existing trucking company, sometimes costing hundreds of thousands of dollars.
+This was a genuine barrier to entry and an anti-trust solid aspect to the trucking industry.
 Limited competition in this aspect kept prices high and shippers in control.
 Companies weren’t allowed to drive through other routes, and it often added on hundreds of unnecessary miles (Moore 1993).
 Before the Act had been enacted, only 18,000 truckers had licenses to operate.

 arrows are showing results

 An increase in operators quickly made the trucking industry very competitive.
 Better technology and more innovative ideas were formed to beat the competition.
-It was not uncommon to see customized contracts between carriers and shippers, which under old regulation would have been unheard of.
+It was not uncommon to see customized contracts between carriers and shippers, which would have been unheard of under old regulations.
 As a result, better prices for the consumer were found across the market (Schott 1997).
-Previously, products shipped were inflated because of regulation and the non-competitiveness of the market as a majority of goods were shipped by truck across the continental US.
+Previously, products shipped were inflated because of regulations and the market's non-competitiveness, as most goods were shipped by truck across the continental US.
 Consumers generally received a lower cost across the board for products shipped by truck because of the lower shipping cost.

 A-1 Auto Transport Ships Worldwide.